Storidge/cio-user-docs/kubernetes_storage/storage_classes.md

 For dynamically provisioned volumes, the `reclaimPolicy` determines whether the volume is tied to the lifecycle of the pod.

-- `Delete` will result in the volume being removed when the pod and the `PersistentVolumeClaim` are terminated
+- `reclaimPolicy: Delete` will result in the volume being removed when the pod and the persistent volume claim are terminated
-- A `Retain` policy will preserve the `PersistentVolume ` beyond the lifecycle of the pod.
-However the `PersistentVolume` and Storidge volume will require manual removal.
+- `reclaimPolicy: Retain` will preserve the persistent volume beyond the lifecycle of the pod.
+However the persistent volume and Storidge volume will require manual removal.
 Kubernetes defaults to `Delete` when no `reclaimPolicy` is defined.

 Storidge volumes support both online capacity expansion and [auto capacity expansion](https://guide.storidge.com/getting_started/autoexpand.html) of btrfs, ext4 and xfs formatted volumes, so the `allowVolumeExpansion` field is set to "true".